The Science of Edible Gardening Workshop Series

 My demonstration orchard contained within a netted enclosure provides opportunities for workshop participants to explore all aspects of growing fruit trees, and contains many examples of espaliered trees.
 I have designed and planted an extensive berry patch, market garden beds and edible forest gardens.
 The kitchen garden demonstrates food growing in a more typical backyard setting.

 Each workshop is based around a theme that will integrate into the entire series.
 There will be minimal repetition of content across each event, although certain important ideas will be revisited from time to time.
-Most attendees complete the entire series.
-However, you can book in for each workshop individually to pick and choose the ones relevant to you.
+You can book in for each workshop individually to pick and choose the ones relevant to you.

 Your 8 workshop topics are: